 On paper, financial planning is pretty straightforward.
 But in reality, it gets complicated.
 Not because of math or complexity but because our emotions get involved.
-When inflation and interest rates are rising and the markets get rocky, it's easy to let doubt about your investment plan creep in.
+When the markets get rocky, it's easy to let doubt about your investment plan creep in.

 The good news is that there are ways to work around some of the roadblocks to investing that your brain may be putting in your way.
 Consider thinking about your financial picture in terms of 3 broad categories: emergencies, protection, and growth potential.
 These 3 building blocks work together to help make sure you have money for unexpected expenses, insurance to protect your income and home, and growth potential to reach your long-term goals.

 Compartmentalizing your money like this can help you stick to your long-term investment plan.
-The emergency fund would ideally cover any unexpected needs that crop up in the short-term, and your protection strategy helps you to feel secure so that your growth bucket can get, and stay, invested.
+The emergency fund would ideally cover any unexpected needs that crop up in the short term, and your protection strategy helps you to feel secure so that your growth assets can get, and stay, invested.

 Find out why it's important to stay invested through market ups and downs.
-Read Viewpoints on Fidelity.com: 6 tips to navigate volatile markets and 9 ways to achieve your long-term plan
+Read Fidelity Viewpoints: 6 tips to navigate volatile markets and 9 ways to achieve your long-term plan

 2 reasons compartmentalization can work